vadimkantorov/discordspeechtotext/README.md

 git clone --recursive https://github.com/vadimkantorov/discordspeechtotext

 # usage
-python3 discord_bot.py --discord-bot-token-file discordbottoken.txt --google-api-credentials-file googleapikeycredentials.json
+python3 discord_bot.py --discord-bot-token-file discordbottoken.txt --google-api-credentials-file googleapikeycredentials.json --text-channel-name general --voice-channel-name General

-# then use commands:
+# then in the text channel use commands:
-#  "!transcribeyes" to start transcribing
+#  "!transcribeyes" to start transcribing - the bot will send transcriptions of sound in the voice channel to the text channel
 #  "!transcribenot" to stop transcribing

-# By default it uses "general" text channel and "General" voice channel.
-You can specify --text-channel-id and --voice-channel-id for better control
+# One can specify --text-channel-id and --voice-channel-id for better control
 ```

 ### Background